julianbrowne/webpack-example/readme.md

 ### Installation

 Grab this repository.
-Make sure you have node and nom installed.
+Make sure you have node and npm installed.

 `npm install`